wheynelau/portfolio-optimization/README.md

-# Portfolio Optimization in Python with cryptocurrencies
+# Portfolio Optimization in Python

 ## Table of Contents